The Best Pumpkin Chocolate Chip Bread

 I adapted my beloved Cream Cheese-Filled Pumpkin Bread for a loaf that’s soft, moist, springy, dense yet still fluffy, and nicely spiced.
 Like all my pumpkin, carrot, and sweet potato desserts, using enough spices to ensure the final result is full-flavored is imperative.

-It’s an easy, no mixer recipe that goes from bowl to oven in minutes.
-Oil keeps bread softer and springier than butter and I prefer it.
+This is an easy pumpkin bread that requires no mixer and goes from bowl to oven in minutes.
+Oil keeps the pumpkin chocolate chip bread softer and springier than if you’d used butter.
 A little sour cream or Greek yogurt is extra insurance for a soft, springy, bouncy, fluffy loaf.
 Anything baked with pumpkin has the natural advantage of being moister because of how moist pumpkin is.

 Between the molasses, cinnamon, pumpkin pie spice, and McCormick’s new Pumpkin Pie Spice Extract, the bread is true comfort food and beautifully showcase the flavors of fall.

 It’s perfect for snacking on any time of the day.
 There’s a new food trend about people who like breakfast foods not only for breakfast, but for lunch and dinner, too.
 If this sums up your eating habits, you could be called a “breakfastarian.”
 I’m definitely a breakfastarian because there’s nothing better than eggs and French toast in the wee hours.

 Or a big slice of pumpkin chocolate chip bread for a bedtime snack.